-Challenges Sara Harp Minter is one of the largest elementary schools in the district, which by nature can cause many challenges.
+Sara Harp Minter is one of the largest elementary schools in the district, which by nature can cause many challenges.
 Our LEA representative is split between us and another building, and the caseload alone at our school demands more time than 50%.
-The increasing needs of the students is a challenge as well, because children are coming to us with more and more trauma, and with the recent experience with the COVID 19 pandemic, coupled with the fact that many students missed out on face to face connections with our teachers, is going to make it more of a challenge, especially for these groups of students.
+The increasing needs of the students is a challenge as well, because children are coming to us with more and more trauma.
 Due to being a larger school, we tend to have larger class sizes at all grade levels, especially in 4th and 5th grades.
 This causes a larger range of abilities in each classroom.
-A priority for the 2022-2023 school year will be the continued identification of potential gaps in student learning following the sudden shift to virtual learning during the Spring of 2020 and virtual/hybrid/concurrent instruction utilized throughout this 2020-2021 school year.
-In order to meet the needs of all learners, we must focus on consistently using formative assessment data to provide differentiated instruction.
+A priority for the 2024-2025 school year will be the continued identification of potential gaps in student learning.
+In order to meet the needs of all learners, we must focus on consistently using common formative/summative assessment data to provide differentiated instruction.